brannerchinese/rc_study_plans/sections/notes_chromebook_chroot_installation.md

 It may be possible to use Git outside of developer mode if the [Git-Browser](https://chrome.google.com/webstore/detail/git-browser/cladogmhjppclibenkdbnjcogiaifnbd) Chrome extension is installed.
 (This has yet to be tested.)

-In order to get `crosh` to run a script automatically, follow the instructions [here](https://groups.google.com/a/chromium.org/d/msg/chromium-os-discuss/rdzA2gfTMWM/KROV8m19wZ0J):
+In order to get `crosh` to run a script automatically, it may be possible to follow the instructions [here](https://groups.google.com/a/chromium.org/d/msg/chromium-os-discuss/rdzA2gfTMWM/KROV8m19wZ0J).
+However, doing this may put the filesystem at risk of corruption, and I haven't done this yet.

 ```bash
 # 1. Remove rootfs verification